 - Surfing (In front of Dog Beach is the only place to surf in Coronado when it is seasonally prohibited at other Coronado beaches)

-Parking: Street parking at Coronado beach is available along Ocean Boulevard, but it’s a bit of a walk to the beach from there.
+Parking: Street parking areas at this Coronado beach are available along Ocean Boulevard, but it’s a bit of a walk to the beach from there.

 Coronado Shores Beach, otherwise known as South Beach, is located directly south of the Hotel del Coronado.
-It’s also famously the location of USS Monte Carlo shipwreck.
+It’s also famously the location of the SS Monte Carlo shipwreck.
 The floating gambling casino sank in 1936, and at very, very low tides, it’s possible to walk (carefully) on its remnants.

 This beach tends to (usually) be less crowded with beachgoers.